 For the last 60 years, The University of Manchester has been at the forefront of Development Studies and The Global Development Institute continues to drive forward new ideas promoting sustainable development and social justice for all.

 The world is changing fast and the idea of ‘development’ with it.
 More people have been lifted out of poverty than ever before and life chances have improved for billions.
 Yet many are being left behind without access to basic services, while future progress is threatened by growing inequalities and the impacts of climate change.

 Researchers at the Global Development Institute are addressing some of the biggest challenges the world faces including the politics of development, growth, agrarian and urban changes, the opportunities and challenges of digital and migration, global production networks and the effectiveness of development organisations.
-We are proud to lead The University of Manchester’s efforts to tackle global inequalities and to rank first in Europe and third in the world for our impact on the Sustainable Development Goals.
+We are proud to lead The University of Manchester’s efforts to tackle global inequalities and to rank first in the UK for our impact on the Sustainable Development Goals.

 We carry out interdisciplinary research and collaborate with partner organisations, experts and academics in the Global South.
 We’ve helped countries to redesign their social protection systems, improved supply chains for women farmers and assisted community groups to improve access to basic services and housing.
 In the 2021 Research Excellence Framework (REF), we were ranked second in the UK for Development Studies.
 We were the only department to receive a 100% score for our research environment, making GDI the best place to do Development Studies research in the UK.
 We are ranked 7th in the world for Development Studies by the QS World University Subject Rankings.